ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/download_dp.md

 ---
 title: Download a data product
-weight: 1
+weight: 3
 ---

-# How to download a data product in R
+# How to download a data product

 1. Go to the [data registry](https://data.scrc.uk/) and browse the data products.